Explore

 The Aftermath: Dealing with Flooding and Power Outages

-Once the storms pass, the recovery phase begins.
+After the storms, power outages and debris cleanup operations began in affected areas.
 In the DC and Philadelphia areas, utility companies have been working around the clock to address power outages caused by downed lines.
 Navigating roads in the aftermath of such storms requires extreme caution; standing water can hide deep potholes or electrical hazards, and downed trees can block emergency routes.
 Local authorities often advise residents to stay off the roads until crews have had a chance to assess the damage.

 Managing the consequences of heavy rain in urban environments also involves monitoring local waterways.
 Flooding can persist for hours or even days after the rain has stopped as runoff makes its way into rivers and streams.
 In the recent DMV storms, the localized flooding reported by WTOP served as a reminder that the danger of a storm system is multi-faceted, involving wind, rain, and the potential for structural damage.